 The same year, our fourth preserve was followed in short order by the purchase of Ella Armstrong Cave near Knox Cave.
 The cave is small, but has a 23-foot drop and some nice passage.

 In 2009, the owners of Bentleys Cavern in Berlin in Rensselaer County approached the NCC with the idea of donating the cave.
 The preserve contains a second cave called Dry Valley Cavern.
 This preserve became our first outside of the “traditional” caving area of Albany and Schoharie Counties.
 Bentleys and Dry Valley caves were also our first marble caves.

 Merlins Cave in Columbia County was discovered and dug open by 2007.
 The diggers approached the NCC and asked them to negotiate with the owner to purchase the cave.
 This was completed by late 2011 and became our seventh preserve.
 Because the cave is newly opened and access has been controlled from the beginning it is pristine as far as caves go.
-There is a second cave on the preserve called Dragon Bones Cave.
+There are two other caves on the preserve: Dragon Bones and Dome 12.

 Occasionally, the NCC has stepped out of its typical role.
 In 2011, Tropical Storm Irene caused significant flooding in the Schoharie Valley.
 In many ways Schoharie is the center of Northeast caving.
 The NCC did a fund-raiser for SALT (Schoharie Area Long-Term Inc), a non-profit dedicated to the long-term recovery of the area.
 NCC members also volunteered to crawl into basements where flooding had deposited a lot of mud and caused considerable damage.

 Also in 2011, the NCC entered into an agreement with the NYS Department of Environmental Conservation to act as stewards of Surprise Cave.